Nextiva / Blog / VoIP

 Want significant cost savings and a new and more multi-line phone system with advanced PBX features?

 Nextiva offers tailored solutions to businesses of all sizes.
-Our small business VoIP starts at $18.95/month per user.
+Our small business VoIP plans start at $20/month per user and go up to $60/month per user for companies that require unified communications and more advanced features.

 Our Amazing Service Team will be with you every step of the way and ensure that the switch to VoIP is seamless.